lokesh/lokesh-dhakar/src/posts/stripe-front-end-dev-102.md

 Using a spritesheet is a handy technique to reduce the number of HTTP requests the browser has to make.
 In this case, 1 file vs 43 files, a big performance win.

 Now back to our code&hellip; we'll take the logo spritesheet and set it as the background for each of the bubbles.
-We'll then adjust the size the spritesheet with the `background-size` CSS property so that one logo in the image is the size of one bubble.
+We'll then adjust the size of the spritesheet with the `background-size` CSS property so that one logo in the image is the size of one bubble.

 <pre><code class="prism language-css line-numbers">.bubble {